“August leftovers” are forgotten by many anglers

 “I’ve caught them like this into late September and even early October.
 After that, I’m concentrating on crappie.
 But I’d bet you can catch them just like this into the fall until the weather really cools off a lot,” he said.

-Watch Father and Son Outdoors TV on Saturdays at noon on WCIV Charleston, and on Wednesdays at 6:30 p.m.
-January through June on the Pursuit Channel.
+Watch Father and Son Outdoors TV on Mondays at 1:30 p.m. and Wednesdays at 6:30 p.m. on the Pursuit Channel.

 Click here for deep-water bream tactics from Father and Son Outdoors TV.